58th plenary meeting

 This record contains the text of speeches delivered in English and of the interpretation of speeches delivered in the other languages.
 Corrections should be submitted to the original languages only.
 They should be incorporated in a copy of the record and sent under the signature of a member of the delegation concerned to the Chief of the Verbatim Reporting Service, room U-506.
 Corrections will be issued after the end of the session in a consolidated corrigendum.

-Document Type: Meeting record, Verbatim Record, Voting record
+Document Type: Meeting records, Verbatim Record, Voting record

-Document Source: Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Department of Public Information (DPI), Division for Palestinian Rights (DPR), General Assembly, Secretary-General, YMCA
+Document Source: Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Department of Public Information (DPI), Division for Palestinian Rights (DPR), General Assembly, Secretary-General

 Subject: Access and movement, Agenda Item, Closures/Curfews/Blockades, Gaza Strip, Golan Heights, History, Inalienable rights of the Palestinian people, Incursions, Jerusalem, Occupation, Peace process, Prisoners and detainees, Public information, Refugees and displaced persons, Settlements, Solidarity day, Statehood-related